mihaelpuljak/one-click-hugo-cms/site/content/products/_index.md

     even before visiting museum.
 His collection will wait upon arrival into physical museum space.
 main:
-  heading: Great coffee with no compromises
+  heading: Product showcase
-  description: >
+  description: >-
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Create your own product showcase and retail experience in Mixed reality using the Revisum XR platform.
+If you want to present a new line of products, it is possible to create reports where each user spent most of the time (per product and per point of interest) Points of interests are areas that are predefined for each product.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: 'A close-up '
-    image: /img/products-grid3.jpg
+    image: /img/ml_20191223_16.29.36.jpg
   image2:
     alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
+    image: /img/ml_20191223_16.35.43.jpg
   image3:
     alt: Coffee beans
-    image: /img/products-grid1.jpg
+    image: /img/capture14.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-